77ccreed/MemoriGame/README.md

 HTML5
 CSS3
 JavaScript
+Google Fonts (Coda, Dosis)
-Google Fonts (Alegreya Sans, Coda, Kaushan Script) Font Awesome icons
+Font Awesome icons
-Freepik background image
-Flaticon icons by Freepik
-The shuffle() function was provided by Udacity (from Stackoverflow).
+The shuffle() function was provided by Udacity (from Stackoverflow). trophy.png

 #How to play
 Clone this repository and open index.html in the browser OR use live version of a game.